-During 2020, a new, stunning entrance to Helsinki Airport will be opened, and the current terminal T2 will be expanded to cover the area currently used for parking and public transport.
+A new, stunning entrance to Helsinki Airport will be opened when the current Terminal 2 will be expanded to cover the area currently used for parking and public transport.

-This will make significantly more of the terminal’s facilities available for check-in, security control and baggage drop services, and enhance current arrangements for parking and public transport.
-It will also make it possible to develop enhanced connections between the airport and other modes of transport.
-Already by today, Helsinki Airport has established itself as an important European air traffic hub, and is also one of the largest bus and train interchanges in Finland.
-Helsinki Airport also offers road and sea links to Russia, Tallinn and the Nordic and Baltic countries.
+The expansion will significantly increase the terminal’s facilities available for check-in, security control and baggage drop services, and enhance current arrangements for parking and public transport.
+The expansion will also house a multimodal travel centre that will present us with opportunities to develop enhanced connections between the airport and other modes of transport.

 The building and inauguration of the new spaces, the launching of new services and the improvement of travel as a whole will take place in stages.
 The development programme will be split into smaller phases in order to enable flexible reaction to changes in the market situation.
 The content, cost and schedules will be made more accurate as the planning progresses.